tobek/headsoak/notes.md

 - load html and angular REAL fast and then async all the other shit
 - remove all instances of `alert()` and replace with some single modal function. on chrome and FF at least, alert windows begin with "The page at https://megnut.s3.amazonaws.com says:"
 - implement sort by query match strength
+- for "no simultaneous editing" warning, maybe option to enter readonly mode?
+    - Glowing red connection cloud, on hover: "Currently in read-only mode because you have logged in to Nutmeg from somewhere else.
+Please refresh to load those changes and continue editing."
+    - would be better to just allow simultaneous editing
 - investigate if property name length matters in firebase - if so, have some automated minifier two-way dictionary to convert prop names - nice github plugin maybe
 - dbg time for lunr search
 - tag autocomplete also sorts by most used?